 Upon completion of the program, students may test to receive pipe certification with the American Welding Society S.E.N.S.E (AWS).
+Certification testing costs are not provided or included in the program cost.

 Calendar(s) are available on our website www.west-mec.org/findyourhappy within the program.